Skip to main content

 Another apparent tension in Scripture often lies between God's absolute commitment to preserve His people and the biblical mandate for believers to hold fast, endure, and continue in the faith.
 The role of the Holy Spirit reconciles this perfectly: Ephesians 1:14 describes the Spirit as the guarantee (arrhabōn) of our inheritance, which is the Source of security and God's unwavering pledge.

-Peter first describes the believer as being set apart by the Spirit and the sprinkling of the blood of Jesus.
-Then Peter writes the goal of faith is the salvation of the soul and that those set apart from the Spirit are guarded through faith.
+Peter first describes the believer in the same way as Paul, the regeneration and renewal as being set apart by the Spirit and the washing as sprinkling of the blood of Jesus.
+Then Peter writes the "goal of faith" is the salvation of the soul and that those set apart of the Spirit are guarded through faith.
+First, a spiritual entrance into the kingdom of God, then a salvation of the soul while we still exist in a body of death, and lastly we await a salvation to be revealed, the redemption of the body.
+We are sealed of the Spirit and guarded through faith until a salvation is to be revealed.

 The parable of talents strongly warns us to look inwardly as to whether our belief is true or not.
-Has our hearts been set apart, circumcised by the Spirit.
+Has our hearts been set apart, circumcised by the Spirit?
 Do we exist from faith?
-Is Christ dwelling in our hearts through faith, has faith been authored in us and is being perfected in us?
+Is Christ dwelling in our hearts through faith, has faith been authored in us and being perfected in us?
 If not we exist as those who do not know Jesus.
 Examine your faith, is it like money that is hidden away or like money collecting interest, is it increasing toward its goal, the salvation of your soul?
+It God working out all good, according to His purpose, so we are being conformed to the image of Christ.

 That which is more precious in the eyes of God, more than gold, more than an earthly stewardship of money, is the salvation of our soul.
 Thus the trial comes to prove the genuineness of our faith.
-So make sure of your calling and work out your salvation unless you fail the test.
+So make sure of your calling and work out your salvation unless you fall short in the test.

 What was eternally purposed in Christ is being manifested in the church.
 The purpose of the gifts given to the church is for the work of ministry which Paul explains as edification, into a unity of faith in knowledge of the Son, until it reaches maturity, the measure being Christ, and any doctrine that doesn’t have this goal Paul writes is human cunningness, and deceitfulness (Ephesians 4:11-16).